johnfredcee/UBrowse/README.md

 It shows a great amount of detail about individual UObjects including the low level flags which is handy for debugging; it also lets you navigate among UOBJECTS and UCLASSES hypertext style.
 It's a wholly different view of the engine which is difficult to capture from a debugger.
 It shows a bit of structure among components : Owner / Owned relationships and among Blueprints (GeneratedClass / GeneratedBy).
 It's a useful tool for exploring the low level structure of the engine.

-It compiles against Unreal Engine 4.24.
-It will probably need bit of a rewrite for 4.25 (UProperty no longer being a UObbject, and all).
+It compiles against Unreal Engine 5.03.

+It installs a menu item on the context menu and the world details menu as well as the toolbar.

 ![Screenshot](Docs/UBROWSE2.png)